WiFi IEEE 802.11 Includes:

 As Wi-Fi technology use has increased out of all proportion and the data transfer speeds have risen significantly, so too has the way in which the bands are used.

-Originally the 2.4GHz band was favoured for Wi-Fi, but as the technology for the 5GHz band fell it came into much greater use in view of its wider channel bandwidth capability.
+Originally the 2.4GHz band was favoured for Wi-Fi, but as the costs for the 5GHz technology fell, this band came into much greater use in view of its wider channel bandwidth capability.

 As other Wi-Fi technologies come to the fore, many other frequencies are being used.
 Other unlicensed bands that are below 1 GHz as well as white space for White-Fi using the unused TV spectrum and also now increasingly higher frequencies into the microwave region where even greater bandwidths are available, but at the cost of shorter distance.